 If you’ve recently purchased a new garden table set from Lazy Susan, then we want to explain how to best care for and maintain that furniture so it’ll last.

-It’s an item that will potentially spend much of its time sat outside.
+It’s an item that will potentially spend much of its time sitting outside.
 Mother nature can be cruel.
-And whilst Lazy Susan garden tables, chairs, garden benches, sun loungers, etc are constructed from a weather resistant cast aluminium that will not rust or rot, leave them outside during the summer months, and they will end up dirty.
+And whilst Lazy Susan garden tables, chairs, garden benches, sun loungers, etc are constructed from weather-resistant cast aluminium that will not rust or rot, leave them outside during the summer months, and they will end up dirty.

-My own set is currently sat basking in the spring sun.
+My own set is currently sitting basking in the spring sun.
 However, after a few days of heavy wind and rain over the last Bank Holiday weekend, it is also covered in blossom.
 That will have to be hosed off and swept up at some point soon.
-One for this weekend me thinks.
+One for this weekend methinks.

 So, with summer just around the corner, and lockdown restrictions easing, we will see our Garden Tables getting much use in the coming months.
 With that in mind, here is our simple guide on how to best protect them.
 Much of these tips and tricks have appeared in other articles too, but not necessarily together in one, so this feels a bit like a greatest hits of tips…